No Task Left Behind: Isotropic Model Merging with Common and Task-Specific Subspaces: Conclusion

 \section{Conclusion}

 In this work, we introduced an isotropic model merging framework that enhances alignment between task-specific and merged model subspaces to significantly improve the multi-task performance of the final merged model.
 We proposed \texttt{Iso-C}, which leverages Singular Value Decomposition to equalize singular values and create a more balanced representation across tasks, and \texttt{Iso-CTS}, which further incorporates task-specific directions to retain unique task features while preserving shared knowledge. \texttt{Iso-CTS} achieves state-of-the-art results across multiple model scales and task sets, demonstrating that subspace alignment is a critical factor in effective model merging.
-These findings provide new insights into model merging and pave the way for the future development of more effective techniques for combining the knowledge of multiple models.
+These findings provide new insights into model merging and pave the way for the future development of more effective techniques to combine the knowledge of multiple models.

-\minisection{Limitations.} The common subspace is determined by Task Arithmetic, which can be suboptimal, and better methods can be developed.
-We consider only vision tasks, and future work could extend our findings to other domains, such as natural language processing.
+\minisection{Limitations.} The common subspace is determined by Task Arithmetic, which can be suboptimal, and better methods could be developed.
+Although the proposed methods achieve state-of-the-art results in the LoRA merging scenario, they could be adapted to leverage the low-rank structure of task matrices to further improve the performance and efficiency.